 Deleting this adsb-exchange folder will result in both the adsbexchange-mlat_maint.sh and adsbexchange-netcat_maint.sh scripts to not be executed thus not enabling your receiver to feed ADS-B Exchange after your device has been rebooted.

 All MLAT participants will receive a back-feed of any aircraft where their data was used in the calculations.
 Unlike FlightAware and FlightRadar24, no aircraft will be censored, hidden, removed, or otherwise scrambled.
-Additionally, there will be no restrictions on your redistribution of the data.

 Discord Chat: https://discord.gg/P6QZ5KA